-As mobility transitions towards electrification, there is greater focus on the development of vehicle thermal management systems (VTMS).
-The temperature ranges for different components of an electrified propulsion system can differ greatly depending on operating and environmental conditions.
-This makes the development of the thermal system much more complex than in the past, and also increases the importance of an optimized VTMS.
-At AVL, we understand the needs and challenges of OEMs, Tiers, and institutes in this respect, and provide a wide portfolio of testing equipment to support you in optimizing the thermal layout of your propulsion system components and the complete system.
+As mobility transitions to electrification, the development of vehicle thermal management systems (VTMS) is becoming increasingly important.
+The temperature ranges for different components of an electrified propulsion system can vary widely depending on operating and environmental conditions.
+This makes the development of the thermal system much more complex than in the past and increases the importance of an optimized VTMS.
+At AVL, we understand the needs and challenges of OEMs, Tiers and Institutes in this regard and offer a wide portfolio of test equipment to help you optimize the thermal layout of your propulsion system components and the overall system.

 For more than 25 years, we have intensively developed various conditioning systems and technologies, which are used in high-end engine test cells all over the world.
 This is the perfect foundation for understanding the increasing complexity of the cooling circuits of electrified propulsion systems in automotive applications.
 It is also the basis for understanding what our customers need from thermal management system development.

-A vehicle thermal management system (VTMS) has a significant effect on the energy efficiency of the entire vehicle and the durability of all components in the propulsion system, such as the battery and inverter.
-Highly efficient systems require extensive calibration and testing time at vehicle level, which has a huge impact on development costs and timing.
+A vehicle thermal management system (VTMS) has a significant impact on the energy efficiency of the entire vehicle and the durability of all components in the propulsion system, such as the battery and inverter.
+Highly efficient systems require extensive calibration and testing time at the vehicle level, which has a huge impact on development cost and time.